-- Appearance in court; - Attendance at a funeral service (extended days); - Attendance at a religious retreat (shall not exceed four hours per semester); - Entertainment industry work with valid work permit (no more than five consecutive days or a maximum of five absences per school Year); - Medical exclusion or exemption; - Observance of religious or cultural holiday, ceremony, or secular historical remembrance; - Religious instruction (attend a minimum school day; occurs no more than four days per school month); - Revoked suspension through appeals procedure; - Participation in not-for-profit performing arts organization (maximum five days per school year); - Pre-arranged mental health services (Mental Health Day Treatment); - Take Your Daughters and Sons to Work Day®.
+Appearance in court;

+- Attendance at a funeral service (extended days); - Attendance at an educational conference offered by a non-profit organization (legislative/judicial); - Attendance at an employment conference; - Attendance at a religious retreat (shall not exceed four hours per semester); - Entertainment industry work with valid work permit (no more than five consecutive days or a maximum of five absences per school year): - Spending time with a family member called to duty for, on leave from, or just returned from active military duty in combat zone (immediate family member; maximum three days); - Medical exclusion or exemption; - Serving as a member of a precinct board for an election; - Observance of religious or cultural holiday, ceremony, or secular historical remembrance; - Religious instruction (attend a minimum school day; occurs no more than four days per school month); - Revoked suspension through appeals procedure; - Participation in not-for-profit performing arts organization (maximum five days per school year); - Pre-arranged mental health services (Mental Health Day Treatment); - Take Your Child(ren) to Work Day; - · Attending the pupil's naturalization ceremony.

 Upon receiving appropriate verification that an absence occurred due to one of the reasons listed above, the school will consider the absence to be excused.

-A pupil absent from school for the above excused reasons shall be allowed to complete all assignments and tests missed during the absence that can reasonably be provided and, upon satisfactory completion, shall be given full credit.
-The teacher of any class from which a pupil is absent shall determine what assignments the pupil shall make up and in what period of time the pupil shall complete such assignments.
-The tests and assignments shall be reasonably equivalent to, but not necessarily identical to, the tests and assignments that the pupil missed during the absence.
+A student who is absent from school for an excused reason shall be allowed to complete all assignments and tests missed during the absence that can reasonably be provided and, upon satisfactory completion, shall be given full credit.
+The teacher of any class from which a student is absent shall determine which tests and assignments shall be reasonably equivalent to the tests and assignments that the student missed during the absence.